 Navitas and KATEK Accelerate Solar Adoption with Higher Efficiency and Lower Costs

-Navitas’ GeneSiC silicon carbide (SiC) MOSFETs simplify design, expand market size for 4.6 kW KATEK solar inverters

-/EIN News/ -- TORRANCE, Calif. and MEMMINGEN, Germany, Jan.
-27, 2023 (GLOBE NEWSWIRE) -- Navitas Semiconductor (Nasdaq: NVTS), and KATEK GROUP (FRA: KTEK) announce that KATEK’s coolcept fleX family of Steca solar inverters have adopted new, leading-edge GeneSiC power semiconductors for improved efficiency, size, weight and cost, with significant market size expansion.
+TORRANCE, Calif. and MEMMINGEN, Germany, Jan.
+27, 2023 (GLOBE NEWSWIRE) -- Navitas Semiconductor NVTS, and KATEK GROUP KTEK announce that KATEK's coolcept fleX family of Steca solar inverters have adopted new, leading-edge GeneSiC power semiconductors for improved efficiency, size, weight and cost, with significant market size expansion.

 Installed solar power capacity is expected to exceed that of natural gas in 2026, and of coal by 2027, becoming the largest in the world, a 3x increase in installed capacity from 2022-2027.
 The global levelized cost of electricity from solar is now 40% lower than coal and natural gas.